DirectorySecurity Advisories

 Chainguard Image for maven

-Minimal image with Maven build system.
+Minimal image with the Maven build system.

 Chainguard Images are regularly-updated, minimal container images with low-to-zero CVEs.